Ironclad7/yoga-management-app/README.md

 # Yoga Management App

+## Technologies used

+- React for front end
+- SpringBoot for back end
+- MySQL for the database

 ## Assumptions made

 - User can enroll only for the current month and the next 6 months only